-- 1. Place outboard in a vertical operating position. - 2.
-Remove vent plug from vent hole.
+- 1. Place the outboard in a vertical operating position. - 2.
+Remove the vent plug from the vent hole.

-3. Place lubricant tube into the fill hole and add lubricant until it appears at the vent hole.
+3. Place the lubricant tube into the fill hole and add lubricant until it appears at the vent hole.

-IMPORTANT: Replace sealing washers if damaged.
+IMPORTANT: Replace the sealing washers if damaged.

 - 4. Stop adding lubricant.
 Install the vent plug and sealing washer before removing the lubricant tube. - 5.
-Remove lubricant tube and reinstall cleaned fill/drain plug and sealing washer.
+Remove lubricant tube and install cleaned fill/drain plug and sealing washer.